 NSL disruption: No train services between Ang Mo Kio, Newton 'till further notice', says SMRT

-SINGAPORE: Train services along the North-South Line (NSL) from Ang Mo Kio to Newton will not be available until further notice, said SMRT on Sunday (Oct 8), a day after two separate incidents along the NSL disrupted services for several hours.
+SINGAPORE: Train services along the North-South Line (NSL) from Ang Mo Kio to Newton were not available on Sunday morning (Oct 8), despite overnight works to clear water from flooded MRT tunnels.
+Service had been suspended along a large section of the NSL since 6pm on Saturday.

-In its latest tweet, SMRT said it was unable to resume train services as the works required more time.
+In a tweet at about 8.30am, SMRT said it was unable to resume train services as the works required more time.

 It added that free bus and bridging bus services have been made available between Newton and Ang Mo Kio stations with SMRT staff deployed at boarding points to assist commuters.